-E-mail: caservice@cht.com.tw
+E-mail: caservice@cht.com.tw •

-Check this site at http://eca.hinet.net or http://epki.com.tw for related contact information.
+Check this site at http://epki.com.tw for related contact information.

 1.5.3 Person Determining CPS Suitability for the Policy

 The CA first individually checks if the CPS conforms to relevant CP regulations and then submits the CP to the Policy Management Committee for review and approval.
 After approval, the CA may then formally introduce the ePKI CP.